Bristol, Pennsylvania

 Bristol is a borough in Bucks County, Pennsylvania, United States.
 It is located 23 mi northeast of Center City in Philadelphia opposite Burlington, New Jersey, on the Delaware River.

 Bristol was settled in 1681 and first incorporated in 1720.
 After 1834, it became very important to the development of the American Industrial Revolution as the terminus city of the Delaware Canal, providing greater Philadelphia with the day's high quality anthracite coal from the Lehigh Canal via Easton.
-The canal and a short trip on the Delaware River also gave the town access to the mineral resources available in Connecticut, New Jersey, and New York via each of the Morris Canal, the Delaware and Hudson Canal, and the Delaware and Raritan Canal, and connected the community to those markets and trade from New York City.
+The canal and a short trip on the Delaware River also gave the town access to the mineral resources available in Connecticut, New Jersey, and New York via of the Morris Canal, the Delaware and Hudson Canal, and the Delaware and Raritan Canal, respectively, and connected the community to those markets and trade from New York City.

 Although its charter was revised in 1905, the original charter remains in effect, making it the third-oldest borough in Pennsylvania after Chester and Germantown.
-It had 7,104 residents in 1900; 9,256 in 1910; 10,273 in 1920; and 11,895 in 1940.
-The most recent 2010 census showed its population at 9,726.
+As of the 2020 census, Bristol had a population of 9,861.
 Its current mayor is Joseph A. Saxton.
 It is served by SEPTA's Trenton Line.

 Bristol is located 70.9 mi southeast of Allentown and 22.4 mi northeast of Philadelphia.